andrew/ultimate-awesome/README.md

 - [Awesome-AI-on-the-Edge](https://github.com/wangxb96/Awesome-AI-on-the-Edge) - Resources of our survey paper "Enabling AI on Edges: Techniques, Applications and Challenges".
 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
+- [awesome-wolfram-language](https://github.com/cabralski/awesome-wolfram-language) - A curated list of Wolfram Language packages and resources.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
+- [awesome-product-process](https://github.com/daninfpj/awesome-product-process) - A collection of resources documenting how companies build products.
 - [awesome-data-ui](https://github.com/editdata/awesome-data-ui) - Open source projects, demos, paid services, etc. that demonstrate approaches to editing & managing data through a user interface.
 - [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
 Welcome to share~.